Babes in the Wood murders (Brighton): 1990 abduction

 Bishop was convicted of the abduction, molestation, and attempted murder of a 7-year-old girl, Rachael Watts, in the Whitehawk area of Brighton.
 He committed this crime on 4 February 1990, and was sentenced on 13 December 1990.
-In 2005, there was debate over whether he should be classified as mentally ill.
+In 2005, there was a debate over whether he should be classified as mentally ill.

 Alleged links to Margaret Frame case

 In 1991, criminologists Christopher Berry-Dee and Robin Odell had suggested a link in their book A Question of Evidence between the then still-unsolved Babes in the Wood case and the 1978 murder of Margaret Frame in Brighton.
 Frame, a 34-year-old woman described as a "young and vivacious mother", was raped and murdered in Stanmer Park less than half a mile from Wild Park.
-Berry-Dee and Odell noted that Frame's murder also occurred on a "cold October night" and happened eight years almost to the day before the 1986 Wild Park murders.
+Berry-Dee and Odell noted that Frame's murder also occurred on a "cold October night" and happened almost eight years to the day before the 1986 Wild Park murders.
 They also observed that the murders had been committed in parks very close to each other in Brighton.

 At his 2018 trial, Bishop revealed that his father had been arrested for the Frame murder at the time, but not charged.
 Admitting this while claiming innocence of the 'Babes in the Wood' killings (before he was convicted), he claimed his father had been 'wrongly arrested'.
 He said that his father had accordingly told him to not "get involved" in the search for Fellows and Hadaway in 1986.

 Frame had been walking her dog through the park after leaving Falmer Comprehensive School where she worked as a cleaner.
 She walked the route almost every day.
 On her way to Coldean Lane she was struck by a violent blow from an unidentified attacker in an unprovoked attack, before being stabbed through the heart and raped.
 The killer later returned to the scene, stripping her naked and dragging her body 500 yards away before burying her face down in a shallow grave and covering the grave with branches.
 Having disappeared on 12 October she was found ten days later by police searchers.
 The police long believed the killer was a local man, and the site where she was found was less than half a mile from where the 'Babes in the Wood' were found.
 It was also only 500 metres (547 yards) away from where Bishop and his father lived on 46 Coldean Lane, the road Frame also lived on and was walking to.
 Police believed the killer may have watched police searching areas of the park and then moved the body to a spot he thought police had already checked.